Kailash303904/Turbulence-statistics-of-fully-developed-flow/README.md

-# Remodelling of paper - KMM 1987 (The Turbulence Statistics in Fully Developed Channel Flow at Low Reynolds Number)
+# Remodelling of paper
+# The Turbulence Statistics in Fully Developed Channel Flow at Low Reynolds Number (1987)
+# Authors - John Kim and Parviz Moin